nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 The find meeting feature is handled by the following classes:
-* `FindMeetingCommandParser` - Checks that the command is in the right format, then parses the input to extract PersonID, MeetingID and updated Meeting details.
+* `FindMeetingCommandParser` - Checks that the command is in the right format, then parses the input to extract PersonID, LocalDate.
-    * `FindMeetingCommandParser#parse()` is called and returns an `FindMeetingCommand` object with the extracted PersonID, MeetingID
+* `FindMeetingCommandParser#parse()` is called and returns an `FindMeetingCommand` object with the extracted PersonID or LocalDate
 * `FindMeetingCommand` - The update Meeting command that will be executed by FAid
     * The `FindMeetingCommand` extends the `Command` interface and implements the `Command#execute()` method.